Cuomo, de Blasio warn NYC to prepare for 'full shutdown'

 On Sunday, the mayor’s office announced that there had been 206 hospitalizations, above the city’s 200 threshold, while there were 2,209 new cases and a seven-day average positivity rate of 5.53%.

+SOCIALISTS BLAST DE BLASIO FOR RENEGING ON PROMISE TO KEEP SCHOOLS CLOSED

-On Friday, Cuomo had noted recent growth in metrics and said: “If you extrapolate out at this rate of growth, you could be looking at the shutdown of New York City within a month.”
+On Friday, Cuomo had noted recent growth in metrics and told the Times: “If you extrapolate out at this rate of growth, you could be looking at the shutdown of New York City within a month.”

 De Blasio spoke as a new shutdown of indoor dining in the city, announced by Cuomo last week and backed by the mayor, went into effect.
 Restaurants had been permitted to resume indoor dining at 25% capacity on Sept.
 30 after months of being shut down, but that was ended on Monday with no indication they would reopen any time soon.

 De Blasio spoke also as the vaccine began being administered in NYC, which he described as a “shot of hope.”
+Sandra Lindsay, RN, a critical care nurse at Long Island Jewish Medical Center was the first to receive the shot.

 "We are not done yet with the coronavirus.
 So let's celebrate today.
 Let's be hopeful.
 It is a shot of hope.
 Let's be clear.
 It's not just a shot in the medical sense.
 It's a shot of hope," he said.
 “But we have to keep fighting this virus in the meantime.
 So we remain vigilant.
 We're going to have a tough December, a tough January.”